Published: June 17, 2019 • Last updated: October 10, 2022 at 16:56 pm

 Katherine’s Story: Bank Won’t Consider Child Tax Benefits

 Case in point is a scenario involving my client, Katherine, who owns a home in Durham Region worth $425,000.
 Her mother co-signed for the initial mortgage years back.
 However, for estate planning reasons, mom’s name needed to come off the title, leaving the property solely in Katherine’s name.

 A single mother of two, Katherine receives no child support.
-But, she does get child tax benefits totaling $940 per month – $11,280 annually.
-That provides quite the boost to Katherine’s income when used to qualify the mortgage, bringing a $50,000 salary above $61,000.
+But, she does get child tax benefits totalling $940 per month – $11,280 annually.
+That provides quite a boost to Katherine’s income when used to qualify the mortgage, bringing a $50,000 salary above $61,000.